-We pretty much checked into our hotel room and then headed straight out to the restaurant where we were spending the evening; a place called Cornet, located on Bourbon Street.
+We pretty much checked into our hotel room, got changed, I threw on some false lashes and a fresh coat of lipstick, and we headed straight out to the restaurant/bar where we were spending the evening – a place called Cornet, located on Bourbon Street.

 Since most of the roads were blocked off to car traffic, we decided to walk which was totally fine since the venue is only about a mile away from the hotel where we were staying (Harrah’s Hotel and Casino).
 By the way, Harrah’s was also the reason we were in town – they had offered us a complimentary hotel stay and tickets to the party.